-- A. Information shall include, but not be limited to: - Birth certificate - Legal custody documents - 3.
-Record of placements, including previous adoption(s) if applicable - 4.
-Emotional, physical, medical, psychological, trauma, and developmental evaluations. - B. Information in the record should be updated when changes occur or additional information is available that would affect the child/youth's readiness for adoption. - C. The child and family study shall be updated annually from the date of the initial child and family study until the child/youth achieves permanency.
+- A. Basic information shall include, but not be limited to:

+- 1. Birth certificate

+- 2. Legal custody documents

+- 3. Record of placements

+- 4. Family, social, educational, medical and genetic history - 5.
+Emotional, psychological and developmental evaluations. - B. Information in the record should be updated when changes occur or additional information is available that would affect the child's readiness for adoption.

-7.306.13 Colorado Adoption Resource Registry (CARR)
+7.306.14 Colorado Adoption Resource Registry (CARR) [Rev. eff.
+1/1/16]